 The competition to secure places at the nation’s medical, dental, and veterinary graduate programs is so intense that admission into these programs is one indicator of how well a college is faring.
 With that in mind, Nazareth College is doing very well indeed.

-Nazareth’s biology department, which offers undergraduate programs in biology, toxicology, environmental science, biochemistry, and biology education, derives its strength from a number of factors: small class sizes, close faculty-student connections, extensive hands-on laboratory training, outstanding opportunities for undergraduate research, and the new state-of-the-art Integrated Center for Math and Science on campus.
+Nazareth’s biology department, which offers undergraduate programs in biology, toxicology, environmental science, biochemistry, and biology education, derives its strength from a number of factors: small class sizes, close faculty-student connections, extensive hands-on laboratory training, outstanding opportunities for undergraduate research, and the new state-of-the-art Peckham Hall on campus.
 Indeed, Nazareth’s biology students, many of whom receive scholarships, participate in independent research as a capstone project, and many are involved in field work and internships.

 “We’ve tripled our enrollment in the last ten years, and applications for fall 2012 are up,” says Brian Witz, Ph.D., professor and chair of the biology department.
 “Applicants are impressed with our small class sizes and individualized attention.
 They tend to find more caring and concern here than at many rival institutions.”